emerald-arrow/wikipedia-tools/enwiki/tables/README.md

-# Tools for creating tables
+# Tools used to generate tables